Notion vs Google Keep (2026): Workspace OS or Sticky Notes?

 Atlas is privacy-first and AI-native, designed so research, briefs, and meeting notes accumulate compounding context across projects rather than dissolving into one-off chats.
 Every response is a cited answer back to the underlying document, with mind maps from multiple sources available when you need a structural view. $20/mo Pro.
 Get started.

 The Notion vs Google Keep question reflects two different jobs: capture and curate.
-Keep is the world's most-used capture app inside Workspace; Notion is the dominant workspace tool for teams.
-Picking one over the other usually means changing your workflow; running both is the common pattern.
+Keep is the world's most-used capture app inside Workspace, while Notion is the dominant workspace tool for teams.
+Picking one over the other usually means changing your workflow.
+Running both is the common pattern.
 This guide tests both and tells you when each wins.

 I logged 28 days of capture across Notion and Google Keep using the same 412 notes.
-Google Keep's average open-to-typing was 0.5 seconds; Notion was 3.1 seconds.
-Notion's databases handled 9 of 11 cross-note queries I ran; Keep's color-and-label system answered 3 of 11.
+Google Keep's average open-to-typing was 0.5 seconds, while Notion was 3.1 seconds.
+Notion's databases handled 9 of 11 cross-note queries I ran.
+Keep's color-and-label system answered 3 of 11.
 Keep won every speed metric and lost every retrieval metric, which matched what I tell people who ask about both.

 How We Tested